 New Delhi, Nov 05: The National Investigation Agency earlier this week arrested a suspected terrorist of the of Jamaat-ul-Mujahideen Bangladesh from West Bengal’s South 24 Parganas district.

 The NIA personnel conducted a search operation while acting on a tip-off.
 The search was conducted in the Subhasgram area following which the JMB terrorist hailing from Bangladesh was arrested.
 The arrested persons has been identified as Abdul Mannan Bachu.

-New Delhi, Aug 29: The National Investigation Agency (NIA) has arrested one person in connection with the Jamaat-ul-Mujahideen, Bangladesh case detected in Bengaluru.
+New Delhi, Apr 03: The National Investigation Agency has filed a chargesheet in connection with terror case involving the Jamaat-ul-Mujahideen, Bangladesh (JMB).

 The case was registered in Barpeta following information about the presence of one trained terrorist of the JMB.
 During the search one country made revolver, four rounds of live ammunition and Jihadi literature was recovered from his possession.